TerminatorNL/Tiquality/README.md

 You can download the latest release [here](https://minecraft.curseforge.com/projects/tiquality/files)

 ## Modpack authors
 Yes, you have my permission!
-Please add this to your modpack! :thumbsup: It will save server admins alot of time if you do all the configuration work for them! ([/tq set](#commands-and-permissions))
+Please add this to your modpack! :thumbsup: It will save server admins a lot of time if you do all the configuration work for them! ([/tq setblock](#commands-and-permissions))

+## Configuration
+Interested in this mod?
+Check out the default and documented configuration [here](https://github.com/TerminatorNL/Tiquality/blob/master/Tiquality.cfg).

 ## What this is, and what it is intended for
 An update throttler, that aims to provide a fair Minecraft experience at 20 TPS for users who do not cause a heavy load on the server, whilst players who build carelessly only get 10 TPS (depending on their impact).